gwynncausing/apitinker/README.md

 4. Toggle rules on/off as needed
 5. Export/import rules for sharing

-### API Contracts

-1. Navigate to the "Contracts" tab
-2. Click "+ New Contract" to create a contract
-3. Choose OpenAPI 3 or JSON Schema
-4. Edit the contract in the editor
-5. Click "Validate" to check for errors
-6. Export contracts for documentation

 ### Bug Reports

 1. Navigate to the "Bugs" tab